San Jose Church (Iloilo)

-San Jose Church, formally known as San José de Placer Church, is a Roman Catholic church in Iloilo City, Philippines.
+San Jose Placer Parish Church, is a Roman Catholic church in Iloilo City, Philippines.
+It is under the jurisdiction of the Archdiocese of Jaro.
 It was built in 1607 by the Jesuits and is considered the first ever church in the city of Iloilo.
-The church houses the replica of Santo Niño de Cebú, the patron saint of the Dinagyang Festival.
+The church houses the replica of Santo Niño de Cebú, the patron saint of the Dinagyang Festival, as well as the Our Lady of the Most Holy Rosary of Iloilo.
 It is located in what was once known as Plaza Alfonso XII, now Plaza Libertad, a historic plaza in Iloilo City.

 History

 The first church in Iloilo, whose name back then was La Punta, was erected by the Jesuits in 1607, primarily as a support for the military in the area.
-On April 29, 1617, the Augustinians came and established a house of the order which they named "San José."
+On April 29, 1617, the Augustinians came and established a house of the order which they named "San José".
 They held San Jose Church until 1775, when governance was handed over to the secular clergy.

 By 1873, the church of San Jose went through a renovation, essentially bolstering on what the Jesuits had already built, and is the same church being seen to this day.
 In line with the church’s needed overhaul, a nearby convent was also established.

 During World War II, the church was saved from being bombed by the Americans after they received information that the Japanese were not holed up in the church as they were previously informed.
 Between 1980 and 1982, the church was renovated and a new marble floor was laid, under the direction of the poet-writer, Fr.
 Gilbert Centina.
 San Jose Church is one of the few parishes in the Philippines still under the Augustinians.